SumUp Promo Code 2026: Up to €70 Off Card Readers

 How much does SumUp charge per transaction?

-On the no-subscription plan, SumUp charges 1.75% per card transaction, with no monthly fee or commitment.
-With the SumUp One subscription (€19/month), fees drop to 0.89% — worthwhile above €1,100 in monthly takings.
+On the no-subscription plan, SumUp charges 1.75% per in-person card transaction (2.50% online), with no monthly fee or commitment.
+The Payments Plus subscription (€19/month) lowers the rate to 0.89% on standard consumer cards.

 Which SumUp reader should I choose?